pingcap/docs-dm/en/error-handling.md

 5. Restart the DM-worker.

-For binlog migration processing units, manually recover migration using the following solution:
+For binlog replication processing units, manually recover migration using the following solution:

 1. Identify in the upstream that the size of the corresponding binlog file has exceeded 4GB when the error occurs.